A parallel fast multipole method for elliptic difference equations: Numerical results

-Our code is written in Fortran, and uses the third-party libraries MVAPICH2 and FFTW 3.3 to perform MPI-based commutations and to evaluate DFTs via FFTs, respectively.
+The present MPI-based implementation is written in Fortran and makes use of the FFTW3 \cite{johnson2007} library to compute FFTs.
 Numerical experiments are performed using our local computing facility which consists of 60 compute nodes connected by a QDR InfiniBand network.
-Each node containing 2 Intel Xeon X5650 processor (6-core, 12MB cache, 2.66GHz clock speed) and 48GB of RAM.
+Each node contains 2 Intel Xeon X5650 processors (6-core, 12MB cache, 2.66GHz clock speed) and 48GB of RAM.